sassoftware/sas-viya-sdk-js/documentation/docs/guides/data-driven-content.md

 );
 ```

-In `createTableRow`, the value of the brush column is used to set the `checked` property of the row's checkbox.
+In `createTableRow`, the value of the brush column is used to set the `checked` property of the row's check box.
 The
 brush value is numeric, and a value greater than 0 indicates that this data row is selected.

 ```javascript